zzywysm/nixpkgs/doc/languages-frameworks/haskell.section.md

 part of [Stackage Nightly][stackage-nightly] as the default version.
 For all other packages we use the latest version from Hackage.
-Sometimes alternative versions of packages are provided whose attribute names are their normal name with their version appended after an underscore, e. g.
+Sometimes alternative versions of packages are provided whose attribute names are their normal name with their version appended after an underscore, e.g.
 `Cabal_3_4_0_0`.
 If you are interested in details how the package set is populated, read the section [Package set generation](#sec-haskell-package-set-generation).